 In a similar way, false perception harms us.
 It whispers lies, suggesting the intrigue of the grass on the other side without mentioning its dangers.
 Preying on our fears and our tendency toward dissatisfaction, our perception can take us on quests for treasures that become snares.

 Choosing a true perspective allows us to escape the idea that “dragon treasure” will bring us happiness.
 The false idea that joy comes through changed circumstance.
-A true perspective lets us see that longing for worldly treasure will bring us grief.

 In his suffering, the dragon-boy is humbled.
 He helps others, even as he laments his circumstance.
 In the end, he learns a true perspective, that joy is founded in serving.
 The secret to the life we long for is not in any external treasure.
 It lies within, and is unlocked by discovering a true perspective.